• Skip to primary navigation

 In Italy, machines are used to harvest olives and advanced milling processes.

 This can result in a lower quality oil.
-Terroir affects the flavor profiles.
+Terroir affects the flavors.

 Greek olive groves have sun, minerals, and climate for a fruity taste with peppery notes.